singlestone/sugar/CONTRIBUTING.md

 To use live reload:

 - [Set up the project](#project-setup).
-- In your terminal, run `yarn dev`.
+- In your terminal, run `pnpm dev`.

 You can also run the [Storybooks](https://storybook.js.org/) for the projects by following these steps:

 - [Set up the project](#project-setup).
-- In your terminal, run `yarn dev`.
+- In your terminal, run `pnpm dev`.
-- In your terminal, open a new window, and run `yarn storybook`.
+- In your terminal, open a new window, and run `pnpm storybook`.

 ### Create a new Package